-By sharing, re purposing, and creating content, you will undoubtedly have a nice flow of content that your users want to see and engage with.
+By sharing, re-purposing, and creating content, you will undoubtedly have a nice flow of content that your users want to see and engage with.

 9. Go Get Them

 Just because you have great content and a page to display, it doesn’t mean that you will necessarily get followers.
-While this can be very tragic for an already overworked business leader, it is the simple truth.
+While this can be very tragic for an already overworked business leader, it is a simple truth.